New York Railways Company

-The New York Railways Company operated street railways in Manhattan, New York City, United States between 1911 and 1925.
+The New York Railways Company operated street railways in Manhattan, New York City, between 1911 and 1925.
 The company went into receivership in 1919 and control was passed to the New York Railways Corporation in 1925 after which all of its remaining lines were replaced with bus routes.

 History

 The New York Railways Company was incorporated December 30, 1911 and operated the following lines on or after 1911.